Communication style is associated with the ways one says whatever he or she says.

 That is why managers need to be aware of different styles and employees’ behavioral tendencies, and their approach towards employee interaction.

-When managers are versatile and know the needs of different communication styles, they can solve the tasks and issues related to –
+When managers are versatile and know the needs of many different communication styles well, they can solve the tasks and issues related to –

 - Performance reviews